-- 2. If deploying on-prem then deploy NFS server and client for shared storage. - a.
+- 1. If deploying on-premise deploy the NFS server and client for shared storage. - a.
 Update /etc/hosts to include the NFS server.

 Example:

 10.55.10.105 nfs-xxxx

 b.
 Update /etc/ansible/hosts to include the NFS server.
 Note that the NFS server can be implemented on any of the hosts in the stack, but it is recommended to either be on the Postgres or Jenkins hosts.